dan-nagle/h2m/README.txt

 -CLANG_INCLUDE_PATH must also be specified.
 This option will be ignored if -download is specified.

--tools		Option to request the download and build of additional Clang tools along with Clang and LLVM.
-This option will be ignored if -download is not specified.

 -install	Requests attempted installation of the software LLVM and Clang.
 This will be standard, default installation.
 If specialized installation locations are necessary, run make install seperately after